 Along with capsules and oils, topicals are another of the most common forms of CBD available on the marketplace.
-Most major CBD brands offer products such lotions, salves and balms, which can be applied to sore muscles, inflamed joints and could even benefit certain skin conditions.
+Most major CBD brands offer products such as lotions, salves, and balms, which can be applied to sore muscles, inflamed joints and could even benefit certain skin conditions.
 CBD is often mixed with other common soothing ingredients like arnica or cooling menthol.

-Usage Advice: You can use CBD topicals whenever you feel necessary to ease sore muscles, aching joints, or for certain other conditions.
+Usage Advice: You can use CBD cream whenever you feel necessary to ease sore muscles, aching joints, or certain other conditions.
 If you have frequent aches & pains, you should experiment with different topicals to discover whether certain ingredients work best.
 You might prefer CBD alone, or topicals that create warming or cooling sensations alongside the benefits of CBD.

-Many skin care products also now feature CBD.
+Many skincare products also now feature CBD.
 Because CBD can reduce inflammation, it may reduce redness.
 It could promote healthier skin in general, due to the presence of many cannabinoid receptors in human skin.
-Skin care products ranging from facial masks to night creams, lotions, toners, and oils, now include CBD.
+Skincare products ranging from facial masks to night creams, lotions, toners, and oils, now include CBD.

 Some people experience extremely fast effects from vaping CBD.
 Consumer reports suggest people suffering from symptoms of anxiety may find vaping offers quick relief, although there isn’t much scientific research yet to back up this use.
-On the flip side, vaping may offer effects that are less long lasting than other forms of CBD.
+On the flip side, vaping may offer effects that are less long-lasting than other forms of CBD.
 Because of the health risks of impurities in vaping products, it’s especially important to avoid illegal or “street” vape products and only buy from legal, reputable brands.

 Usage Advice: Vape products come in many forms, from disposable vapes to vape cartridges, to “tank-style” vapes which you fill with your choice of CBD-infused vape juice.
 For complete instructions, visit our Vaping 101 Guide.